Discussion questions: file systems

 block of the file /etc/passwd?

-A big file /bigfile of size 2,048 bytes is stored in the file system.
+A big file /bigfile that is 4 blocks in size is stored in the file system.

 a.
 Draw out how /bigfile is laid out on disk.
 Include all inodes